EXL/Spout/README.md

 ![Spout port to Android OS, Motorola Photon Q](https://raw.github.com/EXL/Spout/master/screens/photo_thumb.jpg)

 Spout is a small, abstract shooting game from Japanese developer kuni.
 My port of Spout on Android OS uses rendering the videocontext of the game to texture, which is displayed with using OpenGL ES.
 Added touch control and some game engine improvements.
+Big Thanks to [SoD]Thor for implementing handy touch joystick.

 ![Spout animation](https://raw.github.com/EXL/Spout/master/screens/animation_spout.gif)